#

 See the Search, Sort, and Filter tables section for customizing the table display and the Save applied filter as a preset to save your user-defined filters for reuse.

-Select any Ports table row to display the port details page in the slide out drawer that includes a port screenshot (if available), information, all associated CVEs, and the discovery chain for the port display.
+Select any Ports table row to display the port details page in the slide-out panel that includes a port screenshot (if available), information, all associated CVEs, and the discovery chain for the port display.

 The Port Details includes four tabs: Overview, Details, Discovery, and Comments.